Thinned Wallis-type prime products in residue classes modulo $2^m$: Concluding Remarks

+This explains why the direct partial products oscillate very close to $1$, while still being inadequate as a reliable method for determining the constant.

-\section{Concluding remarks}
+\section{Concluding Remarks}

-The arguments above apply verbatim to any modulus $q$ with $4\mid q$.
+The arguments above apply verbatim to any modulus $q$ with $4$ dividing $q$.
 Indeed, for such $q$ the function $\chi_4$ is constant on each reduced residue class modulo $q$, and the proofs of Theorems~\ref{thm:asymptotic} and~\ref{thm:constant} rely only on Mertens-type asymptotics in arithmetic progressions and on the identity in Lemma~\ref{lem:factor}.
 In particular, for any $S\subset(\mathbb Z/q\mathbb Z)^\times$ the product $P_S(x)$ admits the logarithmic asymptotic of Theorem~\ref{thm:asymptotic}, and it converges to a finite nonzero limit precisely when the balance condition $\mu(S)=0$ holds.
 For $q=2^m$ there are infinitely many balanced selections $S$, hence infinitely many associated limits $K(q,S)$.
 A simple family is given by $S=\{\pm 1 \pmod{2^m}\}$, and more generally by any union of residue classes containing equally many classes congruent to $1$ and to $3$ modulo $4$.
 By character orthogonality one may express the constants $K(q,S)$ in terms of finitely many Dirichlet values $L(1,\chi)$ and $L(2,\chi)$, but we do not pursue explicit evaluations beyond the examples given above.